Calling Built-in Functions in Python

 Sometimes it’s useful to sort the data according to a feature before examining

-the data so you can focus on the outliers. sorted()
+the data so you can focus on the outliers. sorted() is such a function that

 can help: